aidanii24/ae3-archipelago/worlds/ape_escape_3/docs/setup.md

 --------
 This implementation interfaces with PCSX2 via its PINE connection to apply and enforce randomization and logic rules.

 By default, PINE features are disabled in PCSX2.
-Please follow the following steps to enable it:
+Please follow these steps to enable it:
 1. Under `Tools`, check `Show Advanced Settings`.
 2. Under `System`. open `Settings`
 3. In the `Advanced Tab`, under the `PINE Settings` section, check `Enabled` and ensure that the `slot` field is set to `28011`.